seb-oss/react-components/src/Breadcrumb/readme.md

      * In case you wanted to access the index of the item clicked
-     * IMPORTANT: only available when a list is passed to Breadcrumb parent component */ console.log("The index of the clicked is:" + e.currentTarget.dataset.value);
+     * IMPORTANT: only available when a list is passed to Breadcrumb parent component */ console.log("The index of the clicked is:" + e.currentTarget.dataset.indexNumber);
     /** remove the hash when you navigate */ history.push(e.currentTarget.hash.replace("#", ""));
 }